-ITC Elan supports up to 81 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Romanian, Dutch, Hungarian, Czech, Serbian (Latin), Kazakh, Swedish, Belarusian (Latin), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Luxembourgian, and Icelandic in Latin and other scripts.
+ITC Elan supports up to 81 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Romanian, Dutch, Hungarian, Serbian (Latin), Czech, Kazakh, Swedish, Belarusian (Latin), Croatian, Finnish, Slovak, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin and other scripts.

 Please note that not all languages are available for all formats.

 ITC Élan combines a gothic simplicity with elegance in a distinctive yet subtle typeface design.
 There is also a feeling of architectural strength which is derived primarily from an optically even line-weight and a sense of vertical stress.
 The small, almost Latin, serifs add distinction at both display and text sizes.
 The large x-height, minimum stroke variance, and open counters are ideal design traits for typeface legibility.
 Additional characteristics which distinguish ITC Élan are the splayed "M" and bowls which do not quite close in the "a," "b" and several other letters.
 In contrast to the roman, there is almost a calligraphic playfulness to the italic.
 ITC Élan is the second ITC typeface from Albert Boton of France, who also designed ITC Eras.
 ITC Élan comes in four weights, book, medium, bold, and black, each with a corresponding italic.